-ROCE can be useful when making comparisons, such as between similar companies.
-We can see Oxford Industries’s ROCE is around the 14% average reported by the Luxury industry.
-Independently of how Oxford Industries compares to its industry, its ROCE in absolute terms appears decent, and the company may be worthy of closer investigation.
+ROCE is commonly used for comparing the performance of similar businesses.
+Using our data, Oxford Industries's ROCE appears to be around the 11% average of the Luxury industry.
+Regardless of where Oxford Industries sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.

-Remember that this metric is backwards looking – it shows what has happened in the past, and does not accurately predict the future.
+It is important to remember that ROCE shows past performance, and is not necessarily predictive.
 Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
-ROCE is only a point-in-time measure.
-What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Oxford Industries.
+ROCE is, after all, simply a snap shot of a single year.
+Since the future is so important for investors, you should check out our free report on analyst forecasts for Oxford Industries.

-Oxford Industries has total assets of US$713m and current liabilities of US$125m.
-Therefore its current liabilities are equivalent to approximately 18% of its total assets.
-Low current liabilities are not boosting the ROCE too much.
+Oxford Industries has total assets of US$1.0b and current liabilities of US$164m.
+Therefore its current liabilities are equivalent to approximately 16% of its total assets.
+A fairly low level of current liabilities is not influencing the ROCE too much.

 Overall, Oxford Industries has a decent ROCE and could be worthy of further research.
 Oxford Industries shapes up well under this analysis, but it is far from the only business delivering excellent numbers .
 You might also want to check this free collection of companies delivering excellent earnings growth.